Megabit/Blazorise/docs/_docs/components/text.md

 ### TextChanged mode

-By default the TextChanged event will be raised only when text component loses focus.
-If you want to have TextChanged event raised on every key press you must set the `ChangeTextOnKeyPress` to true on application start.
+By default the TextChanged event will be raised only when component loses focus.
+To override default behaviour of TextChanged event you must set the `ChangeTextOnKeyPress` to true on application start.

 ```cs
 public void ConfigureServices( IServiceCollection services )